ksalokya/debloater/README.md

    Settings > Additional settings > Developer option and enable USB debugging.

 ### Setting up ADB & Running Script - Windows
-1. Download Platform Tools from this [link](https://developer.android.com/studio/releases/platform-tools) and extract in C drive
-OR Follow this for tutorial [link](https://www.xda-developers.com/quickly-install-adb/).
+1. Download Platform Tools from this [link](https://developer.android.com/studio/releases/platform-tools) and extract zip OR Follow this for tutorial [link](https://www.xda-developers.com/install-adb-windows-macos-linux/).
-2. Clone this repo and place all the files in platform tools, folder.
+2. Clone this repo and place all the files in platform tools' folder.
-3. Open CMD.
+3. Open CMD/Terminal.
-4. Naviagte to Platform Tools folder.
+4. Naviagte to Platform Tools' folder.
 5. Run desired script by typing script name.
-Ex - debloat_uninstall.bat
+Ex - debloater_for_windows.bat or ./debloater_for_linux.sh

 That's it.Enjoy Debloated MIUI :thumbsup: